tylerjssmith/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Tyler Smith is an epidemiologist studying how environmental exposures during pregnancy and childhood can alter health and developmental trajectories.
-His doctoral research aims to estimate the effects of potential interventions to reduce drinking water arsenic during pregnancy on immune and respiratory outcomes among infants in [rural northern Bangladesh](https://doi.org/10.1111/ppe.12949).
+His doctoral research aimed to estimate the effects of potential interventions to reduce drinking water arsenic during pregnancy on immune and respiratory outcomes among infants in [rural northern Bangladesh](https://doi.org/10.1111/ppe.12949).
 More generally, he is interested in combining rigorous study designs and novel statistical methods to [estimate causal effects](uploads/Smith_et_al_2022_EstimatingCausalEffects.pdf) using observational data.

-Prior to starting the doctoral program, Tyler worked in [environmental policy](https://doi.org/10.1371/journal.pone.0118138).
-He holds an MPH in epidemiologic methods and a BA in history from Johns Hopkins.
+Tyler holds a PhD in exposure science and environmental epidemiology and an MPH in epidemiologic methods from Johns Hopkins.
+Before the doctoral program, he worked in [environmental policy](https://doi.org/10.1371/journal.pone.0118138).
 Tyler was born and raised in Seattle.
 When he’s not working, he can be found hiking, skiing, or otherwise engaged on the side of a mountain.